ncatlab/nlab-content/pages/2/8/2/0/282/content.md

 > The natural extension of this observation is to construct a [[strict cubical omega-groupoid|strict cubical ∞-groupoid]] $\rho X_*$ of a _[[filtered space]]_ $X_*$, and find its relation to the quite classical homotopically defined fundamental crossed complex functor $\Pi: (filtered spaces) \to (crossed complexes)$.
 The proofs here are non trivial.
 By proving using $\rho$ a colimit theorem for $\Pi$ one can shortcut [[singular homology]], and obtain old and new results in algebraic topology, including some explicit calculations of homotopy groups, even  as modules over the fundamental group.
 This working with filtered space is not unreasonable since they abound.
 For example, classifying spaces often come with convenient filtrations, as do [[geometric realisation]]s of [[simplicial set|simplicial]] or [[cubical set|cubical]] sets.
 These ideas generalise of course to [[multifiltered space]]s or $n$-cubes of spaces.
 It is not so clear that one _must_ work with a kind of bare topological space, and so have little handle on which to construct invariants, except say by first taking a singular complex, or using multipaths.

-> The main idea of the [[Higher Homotopy van Kampen Theorem]]s is to model algebraically the gluing of homotopy types, or limited models of such.
+> The main idea of the [[higher homotopy van Kampen Theorem]]s is to model algebraically the gluing of homotopy types, or limited models of such.

 > An indication of a beginnings of a &#268;ech type approach to nonabelian cohomology using groupoids and crossed complexes is given in the new book, Chapter 12.
 This has not been developed in terms of [[sheaf theory]].